 So what’s a girl to do?
-Browse a million different websites, conclude that a $1500 new island was waaaay out of her price range, and then stumble upon the STENSTORP island from Ikea for under $400.
-Since the nearest Ikea to our home in Northwest Arkansas was 6 hours away, we had to exercise a lot of patience before it was time to bring our new island home.
+Browse a million different websites, conclude that a $1500 new island was waaaay out of her price range……. then stumble upon the STENSTORP Ikea kitchen island for under $400!
+Yes!

 This was one of our first experiences with Ikea furniture, so I was happy to find that the island was a breeze to assemble and seemed to be really high quality and very sturdy.

 The new IKEA kitchen island came with a wood top, which we’ve never had before, so I decided just to use the wood oil Ikea sells to treat it.
 The instructions tell you to sand first, then apply a coat of the oil, let it dry, and repeat up to 5 times.
 I don’t know about you, but this is NOT what I expected the oil to look like when I opened the can!
 I guess I was picturing something more the color of olive oil.